Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_nodes.rst

 The use of an `__init__` method is not necessary, as configurable variables for the class should be specified within the `config` of the class, and passed at run time via your YAML configuration using the `from_config` method.

-An example of how additional Node classes is below, taken from `router.py` withing PrimAITE.
+An example of how additional Node classes is below, taken from `router.py` within PrimAITE.

 .. code-block:: Python